 In 1959, Rosa Parks and her family lost their apartment and moved into a meeting hall for the Progressive Civic League (PCL).

-In 1960, Rosa Parks's health deteriorated, leading to multiple surgeries and significant debt from unpaid medical bills.
-She received donations from the MIA and PCL.
+In 1960, Rosa Parks's health further deteriorated, necessitating multiple surgeries, and she and her family incurred significant debt due to unpaid medical bills.

-In August 1963, Rosa Parks participated in the March on Washington, where she was honored alongside other prominent women in the civil rights struggle during the "Tribute to Women" segment.
-She noted the lack of women's representation in the event.
+In August 1963, Rosa Parks traveled to Washington, D.C. to take part in the March on Washington, where she was honored alongside other prominent women in the civil rights struggle.

 In 1963, the SCLC established the Rosa Parks Freedom Award in honor of her contributions to the civil rights movement.

-In 1964, Rosa Parks played a crucial role in John Conyers's congressional campaign and subsequently worked as a secretary and receptionist for his Detroit office, addressing socio-economic challenges and ensuring Conyers remained connected to grassroots concerns.
+In 1964, Rosa Parks played a critical role in John Conyers's congressional campaign, persuading King to endorse him.
+After Conyers was elected, he hired her as a secretary and receptionist for his congressional office in Detroit.

 In 1965, Rosa Parks attended the Selma to Montgomery marches, joined the Lowndes County Freedom Organization, and supported the Freedom Now Party.